codio/site/source/docs/dashboard/create/removemembers.html.md

 1. Under **Permanent Teams**, Click **All Members**
 <img alt="authtoken" src="/img/docs/manage_organization/members.png" class="simple"/>

-1. You will be able to see all the members of your school ‘organization’.
+1. You will be able to see all the members of your school organization.
 1. Choose **Remove** on the right hand side of the name of the person who you want to remove from your organization.